gitarzysta/blog_app/README.md

 $ buffalo dev
 ```

-If you now visit [http://localhost:3000](http://localhost:3000) in your browser, you should see the app.
+If you now visit [http://localhost:33333](http://localhost:33333) in your browser, you should see the app.

+Port is specified in .env